nmslib/hnswlib/README.md

 #### Python bindings examples
 [See more examples here](examples/python/EXAMPLES.md):
-* creating index, inserting elements, searching, serialization/deserialization
+* Creating index, inserting elements, searching, serialization/deserialization
-* filtering during the search
+* Filtering during the search with a boolean function
-* delete elements and reusing the memory of the deleted elements when new elements are being added
+* Deleting the elements and reusing the memory of the deleted elements for newly added elements

 An example of creating index, inserting elements, searching and pickle serialization:
 ```python